Frederic Cecil Currer Briggs

 Frederic Cecil Currer Briggs (26 November 1889 - 22 November 1919), was a British army officer with the King's Regiment (Liverpool) who served in India, Mesopotamia, and the North-West Frontier.

-On 11 April 1919 he accompanied Reginald Dyer to Amritsar, and escorted him to Jallianwalla Bagh two days later.
+On 13 April 1919 he accompanied Reginald Dyer to Jallianwalla Bagh, Amritsar, and became eyewitness to the Jallianwalla Bagh Massacre.

 Early life and education

 Frederic Briggs was born on 26 November 1889, in Pipestone, Minnesota, to William Currer Briggs.
 He completed his early education from Bedford Grammar School.
 After training at the Royal Military College, Sandhurst, he joined the King's Regiment (Liverpool).

 Military career

 Briggs was commissioned as a second lieutenant on 3 November 1909.
 He was subsequently posted to India, travelling aboard the HMHS Rewa in January 1910.
 He was promoted to lieutenant later that same year.

 During the First World War, he attained the rank of captain in December 1914.
 In May 1917 he was posted to Mesopotamia with the King's Own Royal Regiment (Lancaster) as acting major and second-in-command of a battalion.
 For his service in the campaign, he was awarded the Distinguished Service Order in August 1917.

 On 11 April 1919, Briggs accompanied Reginald Dyer to Amritsar, and escorted him to Jallianwalla Bagh two days later.
 His account of the Jallianwalla Bagh Massacre was submitted as a witness statement to the official Hunter Inquiry.

-He later participated in the Third Anglo-Afghan War and the Waziristan campaign.
+Before leaving Amritsar to participate in the Third Anglo-Afghan War and the Waziristan campaign, Briggs was invited to the Golden Temple and initiated a Sikh.